Smart Start Provider Resources

 Smart Start for Recovery

 In 2021, OEC invited current Smart Start grantees and districts identified to have an unmet need for preschool spaces to apply for the Smart Start for Recovery Grant.
-This grant opportunity was provided in response to a loss of preschool spaces due to the pandemic.
-Ten school districts were awarded the Smart Start for Recovery Grant, which is funded for two years through the American Rescue Plan Act (ARPA).
+This grant opportunity was provided in response to the pandemic and was intended to increase the availability of quality preschool opportunities.
+Ten school districts were awarded the Smart Start for Recovery Grant, which is funded for three years through the American Rescue Plan Act (ARPA).

 Smart Start and Smart Start for Recovery programs are required to:

-• Submit a plan for allocating at least sixty per cent of the spaces in the program to children from families that are at or below seventy-five per cent of the state median income, or fifty per cent of the spaces in the program to children who are eligible for free and reduced price lunch.
+• Submit a plan for allocating at least sixty percent of the spaces in the program to children from families that are at or below seventy-five percent of the state median income.

 • Demonstrate work toward NAEYC accreditation.
 Programs that continue to receive Smart Start funding must achieve NAEYC accreditation within 3 years of receiving the grant.